Skip to content

 2. Deploy the ArgoCD Notifications chart

-3. Create an ExternalSecret to fetch the webhook URL from Secrets Manager
+3. Create an ExternalSecret to fetch the Oauth token from Secrets Manager

 4. Create the ConfigMap with notification triggers and templates